 - Step 1: Publishers deposit references as part of the regular content registration.

-- Step 2: Crossref matches the metadata in the references to DOIs to establish a Cited-by relationship in the database.
-As new content is registered Crossref will automatically update the relationships and notify you of new links.
+- Step 2: We match the metadata in the references to DOIs to establish a Cited-by relationship in the database.
+As new content is registered we automatically update the relationships and notify you of new links.

 - Step 3: Publishers and hosting platforms query relationships, retrieve the metadata of citing articles and display the links on their website.